-Tuesday marked the 59th birthday of our forever president, Barack Obama.
-Chances are fairly equal that he will be celebrating his big day by hanging out with his family at their mansion in Martha Vineyard or by donating his time to help others.
+Wednesday marked the 60th birthday of our forever president, Barack Obama.
+And while it was a given he’d be celebrating his big day by hanging out with his friends and family at his mansion in Martha Vineyard, those plans have been scaled back a bit because of the pandemic.

-As a two-term president, he more than deserves the right to do whatever he wants for his birthday.
-But his selfless nature — which was on display for the world to see when he delivered the moving eulogy at John Lewis’ funeral in Atlanta last week — that puts others before himself is one of the many qualities of the 44th president that should be celebrated the most by folks wishing him well on his born day.
+As a two-term president, Obama more than deserves the right to do whatever he wants for his birthday.
+But his selfless nature — which has remained on display since he left public office, but not the public eye — that puts others before himself is one of the many qualities of the 44th president that should be celebrated the most by folks wishing him well on his born day.

-Obama’s words at the solemn ceremony served as a reminder of the kind of leadership that is missing from the White House during a time of crises that include the coronavirus pandemic as well as the ongoing fights against racism and police violence.
+Obama’s solemn words in a statement he released in March to address the scourge of gun violence served as a reminder of the kind of leadership that has been restored to the White House with Joe Biden during a time of crises that include the coronavirus pandemic as well as the ongoing fights against racism and police violence.

 It’s that type of unbridled empathy that endeared Obama to so many, prompting them to chime in on social media with what seemed like a nonstop stream of well-wishes to make sure he marks the milestone in style.

 Just one day before his birthday, Obama — in classic Obama form — was working hard for his Party and his country by endorsing a slew of Democrats in an effort to build more momentum for them heading into Election Day in November.

 It’s just what Obama does — he puts people before himself, something that stands in stark contrast to his successor, the racist egotist formerly in chief, Donald Trump, who preferred to make everything about himself, even and especially when it is not.

 Obama realizes that perhaps more than anyone, which is probably why a biographer noted in a book released in May that the former president took a handful of jabs at Trump and his woeful job performance that significantly reduced the United States’ stature on the world stage.